sapana-roehampton/Study-Buddies/README.md

 ## Agile Workflow

 The project was managed using a **GitHub Kanban board** following Agile sprint practices.
-Tasks were assigned to team members and tracked through **Todo → In Progress → Done** stages to e
+Tasks were assigned to team members and tracked through **Todo → In Progress → Done** stages to ensure collaborative development.